 Slovakians tend to be fairly formal in their business dealings, particularly the older generation, and women may encounter some chauvinism.
 The normal greeting is a handshake.
 Meetings usually begin with socialising and an alcoholic drink, which should not be refused.
 Although business may be conducted in English or German, an interpreter should be arranged and all written documents should be translated into Slovakian.
 Punctuality and politeness are always appreciated.
 Most businesses open Monday to Friday from about 9am to 5pm.

 The international dialling code for Slovakia is +421.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
 Area codes are used, e.g. Bratislava is (0)2.
-Internet cafes are common in most large towns and there are some free wifi areas in Bratislava.
-Cellular network coverage is good, extending even into parts of the Tatras.
+Internet cafés are common in most large towns and there are some free wifi areas in Bratislava.
 Most towns have public phones and cards can be purchased in post offices and newspaper agents.

 Passengers arriving from EU countries do not need to pay duty on any items provided they are for personal use or intended as gifts.
 Travellers to Slovakia from non-EU countries do not have to pay customs duty on 200 cigarettes or 50 cigars or 250g tobacco; 2 litres of wine or 1 litre of distilled liquor and spirits; and 50g of perfume.